Universal Distances for Extended Persistence: Preliminaries

 Now suppose $f \colon X \rightarrow \R$ is a piecewise linear function with $X$ a finite simplicial complex.
 For any $n \in \Z$, we obtain a functor

-This functor describes the $n$-th layer of the Mayer--Vietoris pyramid of $f$, as introduced in \cite{Carlsson:2009:ZPH:1542362.1542408} and extensively studied in \cite{Bendich-2013} and \cite{Carlsson2019}.
+Here $\mathrm{vect}_K$ denotes the category of finite-dimensional vector spaces over $K$.
+This functor describes the $n$-th layer of the Mayer--Vietoris pyramid of $f$, as introduced in \cite{Carlsson:2009:ZPH:1542362.1542408} and extensively studied in \cite{Bendich-2013} and \cite{MR3924175}.
 As pointed out in \cite{Carlsson:2009:ZPH:1542362.1542408}, the different layers can be glued together to form one large diagram.
-More specifically, we may move the functor in \eqref{eq:nthLayer} down by $n$ tiles in the tessellation of $\M$ shown in \cref{fig:tessellation} by precomposition with $T^{n}$:
+More specifically, we can move the functor in \eqref{eq:nthLayer} down by $n$ tiles in the tessellation of $\M$ shown in \cref{fig:tessellation} by precomposition with $T^{n}$:

 This way we obtain a single functor on each tile $T^{-n} (D)$.
 We can further extend these functors into one single functor